hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

   }
 }
 ```
+By default, "Build Automatically" is enabled in Eclipse, so that saving changes triggers an incremental build process in the background automatically.

 7. Now we want to draw a ball, so we need some code to create a Window in Java.
 We adjust the class "Main" to:
 ```java